InnerSourceCommons/InnerSourceLearningPath/contributor/02-becoming-a-contributor.md

 "But I could simply go and fork the project, make my changes there and save myself from all this coordination overhead!".
 Sure - forking the project is a way to get your job done.
 Except in the long run this means it's on you to maintain that forked version for your team - and carry your changes forward for any new release the host team makes.
 Contributing your changes to the host team also means you get to benefit from their deeper knowledge of the component.
 They may spot issues in your patch, that otherwise would only have become obvious in production.

-A good Contributor can comfortably make a call for when it makes both, technical and business sense to introduce a dependency and re-use a component instead of duplicating work.
+A good Contributor can comfortably make a call for when it makes both technical and business sense to introduce a dependency and re-use a component instead of duplicating work.
 They can talk to management to explain the benefits of InnerSource contributions.

 #### Scope of InnerSource contributions